ffund/tcp-ip-essentials/lab-dynamic/icmp.md

 on each host.
 You can also transfer the file captures to your laptop with `scp`, so that you can open it in Wireshark.

 Note the contents of the ICMP destination unreachable message that you captured.
 Check the source IP address - who sent this message?

+**Lab report**: Show the ICMP destination unreachable, host unreachable message.
+Who sent this message?
+Under what conditions will this message be sent?